-The next step was to physically inspect the premises and see the many customers enter the business and make purchases.
-The tills were churning over, customer after customer during the two hour visit.
-After grilling the owner of the business, all the issues we had raised were addressed adequately and the business review was running smoothly.
+During our two-hour visit, we saw the tills were churning over for customer after customer.
+After grilling the owner of the business, all the issues we raised were addressed adequately and the business review was running smoothly.
 Our client was keen to proceed as he’d spoken to many suppliers to the business and customers who rated the business very highly.

 Back at the office, I emailed the owner of the business to get in contact with both the accountant and the bookkeeper of the business to get a copy of the financials.
 The business owner then rang our client to say that he was running the business at a loss and that he would not be providing a copy of the financials.
 He assured our client that he could make money with the dedicated time, effort and enthusiasm that the business owner didn’t have.

 This made it easy for us to provide this advice to our client: DON’T PROCEED.